 The Company's exposure and the credit ratings of its counterparties are continuously monitored and the aggregated value of transactions concluded is spread amongst approved counterparties.
 Credit exposure is controlled by counterparty limits that are reviewed and approved by the Management Board.
 Before accepting any new customer, the Company uses own or external credit scoring system to assess the potencial customer's credit quality and defines credit limits by customer.
-Trade receivables of the customers outside the Group did not exceed 5% of the total trade receivables (except for one creditworthy customer) as at 31 December 2021.
+Trade receivables of the customers outside the Group did not exceed 5% of the total trade receivables as at 31 December 2022.